Ekram-Muahammad/laravel-SchemaForge/README.md

 + Laravel SchemaForge automatically configures the routes for your API in the routes/api.php file.
 It defines the necessary routes to access the API endpoints.

 + Furthermore, it ensures that API routes are also registered in the routes/web.php file.
 This enables you to access the API endpoints through both the API and web routes.

++ Postman Collection Generation: SchemaForge enhances your API development workflow by generating a Postman collection with the table name.
+You can find this collection inside the schema/postman directory.
+Simply import this collection into Postman, and it provides a convenient way to test your API endpoints, ensuring they function correctly and reliably.

 + After successfully running the Laravel project, kindly proceed to access the following URL: domain/{tableName}.
 This URL will enable you to view the project's output or results.